cih9088/dotfiles/README.md

 # you could choose what to install in following list
 # [installZsh, installPrezto, installNeovim, installTmux, installBins]
 # For instance,
-$ make installNeovim        # Install neovim only
+$ make installNeovim          # Install neovim only with latest stable version
 $ make installNeovim 0.2.0    # Specify version if intended to install locally
+$ make installNeovim nightly  # even nightly is available (neovim only)
+# version specification is only available for zsh, neovim ,tmux

 # DEV ENVIRONMENT
 # you could choose what to install in following list